 IAOP® is the global association that brings together customers, providers, and advisors in a collaborative, knowledge-based environment that promotes professional and organizational development, recognition, certification, and excellence to improve business service models and outcomes.

 Need a software developer?
-It’s easy to outsource them globally, but finding the right outsourcing partner isn’t nearly as simple — though there are some strategies out there that will make your task a little bit easier.
+It’s easy to outsource them globally, but finding the right software development outsourcing partner isn’t nearly as simple — though there are some strategies out there that will make your task a little bit easier.

 Say, for example, that you want to outsource your software development.
 Maybe you’re convinced by success stories like that of Skype, which built its beta version with the help of three Estonian developers.
 Or a story like that of Slack, which originally outsourced the development of its app, website and even logo.
 Or maybe you just don’t have the cash — or the need or the time — to hire an in-house development team.